bug400/lifutils/README.md

 ------

 Known issues of version 2.0 are:
 * _inp41_ and _outp41_ calculate a wrong checksum.
-Uploading programs to the HP-41 works, because the calculator does not verify the checksum.
-On download, _inp41_ displays erroneously the message "checksum bad".
-The converted raw file should be OK unless a transmission error has occurred (which cannot be detected).
-Thus decompile the raw file to see if the output is reasonable.
+See [this post](https://www.hpmuseum.org/forum/thread-23742.html) for details and many thanks to the author.

 License